 Autumn is an ideal time to get together with friends or family and enjoy the luxury of a roast chicken dinner.
 The weather is starting to cool a little and it is time to dust off the roasting dish and settle in for a good long lunch (or dinner).
-And, if catering for a crowd how about serving a turkey instead.

 We have your whole meal covered, the roasted bird, vegetables and a delicious quince tart for dessert!
 If you lucky you could not only win your chicken but also a gorgeous new roasting pan and carving set, just enter into our prize draw below.

 Running out of food is every cook’s nightmare so we suggest being generous with your quantities, who doesn’t love leftovers?

 A size 16 chicken serves around 5 people, a size 18 around 7.

 For a large group you can either cook two chickens side by side.

 To prepare your chicken